znvcx/worthyourtime/README.md

 - Theme (light, dark, or follow system theme)
 - Aggressive mode: Choose between aggressive mode (converts more prices but may affect page layout) and gentle mode (more conservative, preserves visual integrity of websites)
 - Debug mode: Enable or disable debug mode to display debugging information in the console
+- Whitelist mode: Convert prices only on URLs in the whitelist
+- Blacklist mode: Convert prices on all URLs except those in the blacklist

 ## Debug Mode
 Debug mode allows you to display debugging information in the browser console.
 This can be useful for diagnosing issues or understanding the internal workings of the extension.